-Want to know more about the Tekken 8 release date?
-As one of the biggest fighting games in the world, Tekken 7 was the most impressive game in the series to date, so it’s no surprise that fans are excited to see what the developers have in store for the next entry.
+When was the Tekken 8 release date?
+As one of the biggest fighting games in the world, Tekken 7 was the most impressive game in the series to date, so it came as no surprise that fans are excited to see what Bandai Namco had in store for the next entry.

-One of the most highly anticipated fighting games got its big reveal during September’s Sony State of Play, pleasantly surprising Tekken fans with the shock reveal that Tekken 8 was in development, with a trailer premiering showcasing gameplay in the new game engine.
-Given the critical and commercial success of Tekken 7, there’s a strong possibility Tekken 8 ends up on our best PC games list in the future.
-Now we know the game exists, here’s everything we know about the Tekken 8 release date, trailers, gameplay, story, and more so far.
+One of the most highly anticipated fighting games got its big reveal during a Sony State of Play stream, pleasantly surprising fans with a trailer premiering showcasing gameplay in the new game engine.
+Now that the game’s out and, according to our Tekken 8 review, is highly replayable and truly evolves the gameplay, here is everything we knew about the Tekken 8 release date, details about the various beta tests, trailers, gameplay, story, and more.

 - Jin Kazama